Disconnection and Awakening: The Little Discussed Step

-As you disconnect from unconstructive patterns of behavior and ways of living, people, places, and other aspects of being that don’t work are no longer attracted to you, nor you to them.
+As you disconnect from nonconstructive patterns of behavior and ways of living, people, places, and other aspects of being that don’t work are no longer attracted to you, nor you to them.

 Friends who dislike the new healthier version of you — since you don’t resonate with them now — disappear, and even your most cherished relationship might transform (with you) or fall apart.

-When you disconnect, you might be lonely, depressed, and experience life differently than you did when you were sleeping.
+When you disconnect, you might be lonely, and depressed and experience life differently than you did when you were sleeping.

 You’re living in the gap between your new world — what and who you will attract due to similar vibrations — and your old world.
 It’s usual to feel isolated, confused, and insecure at this time.

 Awakening and the dark night of the soul